Home fries, potato chips, hash browns, and potato salad… does any of that sound good to you?

 You can use insecticidal soaps to keep pests off of your plants as well.

 If you’re wanting to try the ‘buddy system’ in your garden, then try growing your potatoes with:

 You probably notice that some of these items are vines.
 They’ll choke potatoes out.
 Others block sunlight and attract certain pests that will kill your potato crop.

 How to Harvest and Store Your Potato Crop

-Potatoes are actually really easy to harvest.
-You begin by cutting the water off of the crop for a few weeks before you are planning on harvesting.
+Potatoes are actually fairly easy to harvest.
+Stop watering your crop for a few weeks before you are planning on harvesting.
 This helps the plant dry up.

 Then you’ll want to make sure that the plant is completely dead.
 Look for dried leaves and the vines to be completely dried out all the way to the base of the plant.
 When you see this, then you know that the potatoes have reached full maturity.